Each one fulfills a major theme of Basho poetry: 1) Praise for women 2) support for children

 Some translators appear to believe that tomo in this verse is the character友, ‘friend’ as in tomodachi, which encourages the sexual-friend interpretation.
 Basho however wrote it with the character 供 for one who ‘attends, serves, takes care of, looks after.’
 Sam Gamgee was Frodo’s attendant.
 Fans of the Lord of the Rings agree that the most inspiring element in that epic is the heroic bravery of Sam in supporting Frodo through all they suffered.
 The attendant must struggle to maintain the strength and clarity to attend the hero.
 Near the end of the Lord of the Rings trilogy, Sam comes close to succumbing:

-Tolkien sees the small and meek draw power and hope from the distant star, as the child in this verse does from the moon.
+Tolkien sees the small and meek draw power and hope from the distant star, as the child does from the moon in this verse written in 1686: .

 Leonard Shlain proposes that the human concept of ongoing time originated in a prehistoric woman from two clues: the cycle of the moon together with the cycle of her menses.
 She needed the two clues, one inside her body and one in the greater world, to realize that time continues, and this realization led to all human culture and technology.
 Basho recognizes the clue in the moon: as we observe Luna, learning how she changes her shape and schedule from night to night, in stages that remain the same month after month forever, we learn the nature of Time; as Shlain puts it, we “see beyond the moon to the next month.”
 He says,